 In 2018, Crawford released the Rogersville mixtape, which was collaborated with Atlanta rapper Rylo Rodriguez.
 He followed it up by releasing “Lil Baby” of Dreams 2 Reality in the same year featured by Crawford.
 In 2019, Crawford had two singles within a month, “Punching Bag” and “Ghetto Angels,” produced by CashMoneyAp.

-Ghetto Angels was his masterpiece and received over 80 million views on YouTube and got certified “Platinum” track by the Recording Industry Association of America.
+Ghetto Angels was his masterpiece and received over 80 million views on YouTube and was certified “Platinum” track by the Recording Industry Association of America.
 Two months later, he appeared on the song “No Patience” by CashApMoney and continued releasing songs throughout the year and also appeared in many songs by other musicians.

-However, Crawford then started releasing back-to-back five fully formed solo mixtapes, which are “The Backend Child” in May 2019, “The Hood Dictionary” on November 2019, “Steel Human” in 2016, and “The Main Bird” in 2022.
+However, Crawford then started releasing back-to-back five fully formed solo mixtapes, which are “The Backend Child” in May 2019, “The Hood Dictionary” in November 2019, “Steel Human” in 2016, and “The Main Bird” in 2022.
 The “Dream 2 Reality” from Street Gossip album in 2018, “Outta Here Safe,” and “New Ones” from 2019 were also his charted and certified songs.

 After the achievement of Platinum for Ghetto Angeles, his second single lead, “Vaccine,” was also certified “Platinum” in 2021.
 Crawford released his official studio album “Mr. Crawford” in 2022.
-The album was relatively peaked at the number 8 on the Billboard Charts2 200, while he followed with his singles, including “Need some Love,” “Dangerous Girls,” and “Went Deaf.”
+The album was relatively peaked at number 8 on the Billboard Charts2 200, while he followed with his singles, including “Need some Love,” “Dangerous Girls,” and “Went Deaf.”

 Songs “Light Beam” of 2020 and “Diamond and Dirt Roads” of 2023 were his featured artist songs.
 From 2018 to 2023, Crawford debuted as a single lead in fifty-five major hits songs, including album and non-album leads, while he appeared as a guest artist in forty-seven songs.